-Meanwhile, the Surfside on the Lake understood the call of kitsch.
-This popular lakeside motor inn just north of the village underwent a remodel for the pleasure of its guests, and now sports a retro look that's really brand now.
+Meanwhile, Surfside on the Lake understood the call of kitsch.
+This popular lakeside motor inn just north of the village underwent a remodel for the pleasure of its guests, and now sports a retro look that's really on brand.

 Food With a 'Tude

-The A&W fast food restaurant on Route 9 is only open seasonally, and given the traffic and parking snaffus that come along with getting a spot here, this can't-miss retro hamburger and root beer stand is a favorite spot.
-In addition to the neon orange decor, the fresh white paint, picnic tables and lovable bear mascot, the car-hop service adds to the authenticity.
+The A&W fast food restaurant on Route 9 is only open seasonally, but despite the traffic and parking snafus that come along with getting a spot here, this can't-miss retro hamburger and root beer stand is a favorite spot.
+In addition to the neon orange décor, the fresh white paint, picnic tables and lovable bear mascot, the car-hop service adds to the authenticity.
 Order up!

 Pretty in Pink

-It's tough to miss the pink roof.
+It's tough to miss The Pink Roof.
 It's location near Around the World in 18 holes miniature golf and the Lake George cruise boat dock means a slew of people can lap up their many hard and soft-serve ice cream selections.
-Love the neon and the dramatic roof line on this retro confection outpost.
+We love the neon and the dramatic roof line on this retro confection outpost.